juuroudojo/TemplateDraft/README.md

 npm install

-Create a `.env` file in the root directory and configure it with your MetaMask wallet's private key and a [Columbus testnet]() API key for deploying to testnets:
+Create a `.env` file in the root directory and configure it with your Camino wallet's private key and a [Columbus testnet]() API key for deploying to testnets:

 ```dotenv
 PRIVATE_KEY="your_private_key"